AviatrixSystems/Docs/HowTos/site2cloud_cacert.rst

 - configure the Site2Cloud connection

   - select the remote certificate (generated from the external device) when prompted
-  - enter the remote identifier when prompted (depends on the external device; typically the Remote Identifier is the value of the common name or subject field in the device)
+  - enter the remote identifier when prompted (depends on the external device; typically the Remote Identifier is the value of the common name or subject field in the VPN gateway device certificate)

 - export the Aviatrix CA certificate
 - download the Site2Cloud configuration you just created, to use when configuring tunnels/interfaces on your external device